chaplygindenys/node-file-Manadger/Readme.md

 - Compress and decompress operations path_to_destination should be exist !!!
   exemple:
-  add a.br
+  add a
-  mv a.br somedirectory
+  mv a somedirectory
   compress some_path somedirectory/a.br

   - Compress file (using Brotli algorytm)